ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 `>>> from PyQt5 import QtWidgets`

 ===> If you have errors, this means that PyQt5 is not installed correctly!
-In that case, either redo steps 4-6 or try **Section III** below!
+In that case, try to address the errors or check **Section V** below!

 ---